What to Bring on a Kayak Trip

 Are you planning a kayaking trip?
 Whether you’re planning a quick trip on calm waters near the shore, or will be paddling for a while to a faraway destination, having a checklist of gear is vital so you don’t forget any of the essentials.
 The conditions of your trip, along with your abilities and preferences, will determine what you add to your list.

 If kayaking is a new hobby, there are some must-have pieces of equipment you’ll want to include on your list of essentials.
 There are also some items that may not be required for your excursion, but you may want them on hand to enhance your experience.
 If you need to know what to bring kayaking, this is the kayak gear guide for you.
-Check out our full guide below or jump to the section you need!
+Check out our full guide and kayak geat list below or jump to the section you need!

 - Getting Started Kayaking – Essential Kayaking Gear